RickRomig/scripts/functions/functionlib.md

 33. `in_repos` - Checks to see if the package name passed to it is in the distribution's repositories.
 Returns TRUE if the package is in the repositories, FALSE if it is not.

-34. **mount_server** - Mounts an SHSFS share for the HP 6005, IP 192.168.0.18, for the purpose of installing scripts, software pacakges, and configuration files.
+34. **mount_server** - Mounts an SSHFS share for the HP 6005, IP 192.168.0.18, for the purpose of installing scripts, software pacakges, and configuration files.

 35. **unmount_server** - Unmounts the HP 6005 SSHFS server.
 Also removes temporary directory (tmp_dir) and temporary file (tmp\_file).

+36. **mount_nas** - Mounts an SSHFS share for the NAS (Network Area Storage) on the local network.

+37. **unmount_nas** - Unmounts the NAS and removes temporary directories and files assigned to it.

+38. **clone_repo** - Clones a repository from the local Gitea server to the \~/Downloads directory.

-36. `dots` - Displays a series of dots to indicate the passage of time while a task is running.
+39. `dots` - Displays a series of dots to indicate the passage of time while a task is running.
 The function should be run as a background process and its process should be killed once the task is completed.

     * Usage: